thegetty/quire-docs/content/documentation/github.md

 1. Save changes in your text editor
 2. Commit those changes to the git repository
 3. Push those commits up to GitHub
-4. Merge those changes into the master version of your project

 ### Save Changes